realroy/mask-rider-threejs/README.md

 - [x] Create ground and sky box
 - [x] Create Player (as simeple rectangle) with movement keyboard controll (W,A,S, D)
 - [x] Add jump ability to player with spacebar keypress
 - [x] Add sprint ability to player with shift keypress
+- [x] Add proper camera control (with mouse) which suitable to 3rd person game